cloudguy9/discord-webclient/README.md

 <!-- https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts -->
 > [!CAUTION]
+> Some users reported that doing actions like joining servers, send friend request, etc, will get your account a violation for spamming.
+Be careful when using this as it may get your account banned!
+>
-> Usage of Discord-WebClient violates Discord's Terms Of Services!
-> Use it at your own risk!
+> discord-webclient violates Discord's Terms of services, use it at your own risk!

 # Demo
 https://dwc-demo.gunawan092w1.eu.org